Visited: March 2005

 St. Patrick’s Cathedral and colorful doors

 I walked around Dublin, visited some of the highlights, enjoyed local cuisine and drinks.
-March marks the onset of spring, bringing with it a more temperate climate.
-Although the temperatures increased above 10°C and it rained only occasionally, the climate change from hot Africa was shocking for me.
+March marked the onset of spring, bringing with it a more temperate climate.
+Although the temperatures increased above 10°C and it rained only occasionally, the climate change from hot Africa shocked me.

 St. Patrick’s Cathedral – the largest church in Ireland, was built between 1220 and 1260.
 After years of rejection, desecration and fires, St Patrick’s Cathedral was restored in 1860 thanks to a large donation by Sir Benjamin Guinness.
-It is located in the center of Dublin, honoring Ireland’s patron saint.
-During my visit, the number of visitors was quite limited, and the atmosphere inside was both dark and cold.
+During my visit, I saw only a few other visitors, and the famous landmark felt dark and cold inside.

 I do not particularly enjoy beers, and I have an even lesser preference for Guinness.
-However, the Guinness Storehouse, located at St. James’s Gate Brewery in Dublin, is a notable tourist destination, attracting over one million visitors annually.
-It is a site that I couldn’t miss when visiting Dublin.
+However, the Guinness Storehouse at St. James’s Gate Brewery in Dublin attracts over one million visitors each year and remains one of the city’s top tourist destinations.
+It is a place to visit that I couldn’t miss when in Dublin.

-The simplicity of an Irish breakfast may not appeal to me, particularly in the absence of sausage or bacon; however, the significance of a quality traditional lunch cannot be overstated.
-The experience of fish and chips is not uniform; certain restaurants provide a markedly better quality and taste.
-Leo Burdocks Fish n’ Chips stands out a one of the most esteemed, serving customers since 1913.
+The experience of fish and chips is not uniform.
+Certain restaurants provide a markedly better quality and taste.
+Leo Burdocks Fish n’ Chips stands out as one of the most esteemed, serving customers since 1913.
 I can personally confirm the perfect crispiness of the fries, accompanied by a generous and fresh piece of cod that was expertly fried and seasoned to perfection.

 Irish diaspora and Saint Patrick’s Day